DimonSmart/StringDiff/README.md

 # DimonSmart.StringDiff

-DimonSmart.StringDiff is a .NET library designed to efficiently compute the differences between two strings.
-This package is particularly useful for visualizing edit history by highlighting differences between versions of text.
+DimonSmart.StringDiff is a library for computing differences between strings, and creating difference models.
+Support for Markdown formatting.

 ## Installation